Damitwhy/NA-Share/README.md

   - Use of Django-messages takes care of informing users when they have made an action such as sign out, logged-in, message sent, you are now registered...
   - Website error pages 400, 403, 404 and 500 have been created styled and include NA-share header and footer so navigation is not lost.
 - **Font Awesome Social Media**:
-    - Is ever more important to link to social media, it seems its the best place to advertise and having a presence means you could get lot of foot fall come your way.
+    - Is ever more important to link to social media, it seems its the best place to advertise and having a presence means you could get plenty of foot fall.
 - **Anonymity**: Ensure user anonymity and privacy.
   - NA-Share conforms to the data-protection act.
   - Users may report Shares via NA-Share's contacts page.
   - There are no account settings as of yet but when there are we will consider robust Privacy settings.

 ### Features Left to Implement
-- **Messaging**
+- **Messaging** work was started on but not completed so the Model exists but is not in use.
   - Create, Delete, View messages to and from Favorite Users.
 - **Services**
   - Application that allows staff, admin, superuser to add service links to Services page.
-- **Account Profile**
+- **Account Profile**  User model contains Bio value which will be implemented in new iteration of future upgrade.
   - Account features, Edit, Delete, Create: Bio, Name, Email, Favorite Users, Profile, stored messages, notifications.
 - **Report Content**
   - Ability to fast track a report abuse of service with dated record reporter and Abuser...
 - **Policy of Use**
   - With legal research and advice.
-- **Like or Rate**
+- **Like or Rate**  A rating system was created but bugfixes were holding back basic CRUD progress so this remains in the back log for future upgrade.
   - feature to like or rate, shares, comments and users...

 ## Testing
 - **Manual Testing**
   - Java Script testing of script.js via https://www.site24x7.com/tools/javascript-validator.html
+  - Register
+    - Create functionality tested
+  - Share
+    - All Create, Read, Edit and Delete functionality has been tested manually.
+  - Comment
+    - All Create, Read, Edit and Delete functionality has been tested manually.
+  - Comment on Comment
+    - All Create, Read, Edit and Delete functionality has been tested manually.
+  - URLs
+    - Views
+      - No complications or hangs on opening pages, fully functionality noted.
+A little slow, Chrome Dev-tools Lighthouse shows we're not running on the fastest servers.
+  - Broswers
+    - Ran all CRUD type tests above on following browsers:
+      - Google Chrome, Extension was needed on this browser to display site in 'Am I Responsive' sites.
-  -
+      - Opera
-  -
+      - Mozilla FireFox
-  -
+      - Microsoft Edge
   -
 - **Automatic Testing**
   -